askhatovich/put-in-pipe/docs/web_interface_api.md

 | 500 | Session creation failed | Most likely, there was an error in the internal logic of the server. |
 | 201 | `{"id": "SESSION_ID"}` | The session has been created |

+`SESSION_ID` uses secure characters for the URL, so that it can be transmitted in the link without the risk of breaking the logic.

 If successful, you need to establish a websocket connection.

 ### Join